tanwasp/LunchBox-Android/intellij/doc/use_cases/accept-follow-request.md

 ## 2. Preconditions

 * User is logged into a functional account
-* User recieved request in Notifications
+* User received request in Notifications

 ## 4. Postconditions

-* Friend is following User
+* Friend is following User and is listed under their Friends
 * Friend can see User's reviews, lists, and other public account info (and vice versa)

 ## 4. Workflow